 Heart attack.
 At age 47.
 Due to a congenital defect.

-So suggests a new essay in the Journal of the Royal Society of Medicine, written by a retired anesthesiologist and an electrophysiologist at London's Royal Brompton Hospital.
+So suggests an essay in the Journal of the Royal Society of Medicine, written by a retired anesthesiologist and an electrophysiologist at London's Royal Brompton Hospital.
 Authors Ian Calder and Jan Till base their theory largely on their own medical experience, and on entries made in the diaries of ship doctors on various Shackleton expeditions.

 "Shackleton was an immense personality, 'The Boss,' as his men called him, and 'A very frightening kind of a man,' as one of them said," Calder says via email.
 "I guess he had to be to hold them together for 16 months trapped in the ice with not much to do.
 He could also be colossally charming (he was born in Ireland!).
 So he is regarded as a great leader in bad times."